AtomicTessellator/fhi-vibes/docs/Installation.md

   - `apt-get install gfortran` in Debian-derived systems, or
   - `conda install -c conda-forge fortran-compiler` when `conda` is used.
-- If you want to use `FHI-aims` for running _ab initio_ calculations, make sure you have a recent version that supports the iPi socket communication (this is the default when using the [CMake build system](https://aims-git.rz-berlin.mpg.de/aims/FHIaims/-/wikis/CMake-Tutorial)).
+- If you want to use `FHI-aims` for running _ab initio_ calculations, make sure you have a recent version that supports the iPi socket communication (this is the default for any version newer than the `200112_2` release when using the [CMake build system](https://aims-git.rz-berlin.mpg.de/aims/FHIaims/-/wikis/CMake-Tutorial)).

 ## Install `vibes`